aansari-ops/Bart-train/README.md

 I will allow eating and drinking on BART
 I will put a coffe shop and bathrooms in BART trains
 I will put in Chargers on trains and give them wifi
+I will put tv screens on the seat backs so people can watch movies For Fleet week all BART trains will be free